gugarosa/python_api_boilerplate/README.md

 ## Getting started: 60 seconds with Noter

 First of all.
 Code is all commented.
 Yes, they are commented.
-Just browse to any file, chose your subpackage and follow it.
+Just browse to any file, chose your subpackage, and follow it.
 We have high-level code for most tasks we could think of.

-Or if you wish to learn even more, please take a minute:
+Alternatively, if you wish to learn even more, please take a minute:

 Noter's API is based on the following structure, and you should pay attention to its tree: